a-student/SvgToVectorDrawableConverter/README.md

 ```
 (Converts all SVG files in current directory.)

-## Not supported SVG elements
+## Not supported SVG features
-These SVG elements are not supported by VectorDrawable: patterns, masks, gradients.
-You need to manually eliminate them from the input files before conversion.
+These SVG elements are not supported by VectorDrawable: **patterns, masks, gradients.** You need to manually eliminate them from the input files before conversion.

+VectorDrawable **fill-rule** is always **nonzero** and cannot be changed.
+If you end up with areas filled that should not be filled, that is because the SVG image was created using even-odd rule instead.
+This problem can only be fixed manually in vector graphics software.

+If you are using Inkscape, open *Object* → *Fill and Stroke…* and in the *Fill* tab choose *Fill is solid unless a subpath is counterdirectional.*
+If you see improperly filled area after this operation, using F2 tool select subpath around that area and apply *Path* → *Reverse* command from the main menu.

+If you are using Sketch, select the path, right to the *Fills* property title there is settings icon, click it and choose *Non-Zero* option.
+To reverse the path direction apply *Layer* → *Paths* → *Reverse Order* command from the main menu.

 ## Issues
-If you have any problems with the converter, please create an issue on GitHub (https://github.com/a-student/SvgToVectorDrawableConverter/issues/new), explain the reproducing steps, and add link to the SVG file (link is optional but highly recommended).
+If you have any problems with the converter, please create an issue on GitHub (https://github.com/a-student/SvgToVectorDrawableConverter/issues/new),
+explain the reproducing steps, and add link to the SVG file (link is optional but highly recommended).

 ## Alternatives
 Less powerful but online converter http://inloop.github.io/svg2android